-3. Draw in waist circumference: Measure around the fullest part of your hips or waist, whichever is larger.
-Find this number in the hips column in the Waist Circumference Chart below.
+Find this measure in the hips column in the Waist Chart below.
 Choose either the 2 or 3 panel measure.

 Pin a length of ribbon to the top corner edge of the fabric.
-Measure out your selected panel length and tie the other end to a pencil.
-Use it as a compass to draw the curve of the skirt waist, shown in the image as a dotted blue line.
+Measure out waist measure and tie the other end to a pencil.
+Use it as a compass to draw the waistline curve, shown in the image as a dotted blue line.

-4. Draw in waist to hem length: Measure from your waist (or where you want the skirt to start) down to where you want the skirt to end.
+4. Draw the hemline curve: Measure from your waist (or where you want the skirt to start) down to where you want the skirt to end.
 Measure down the side of your body without bending over.
-Add an extra 2” for the hem.
+Add 2” for the hem.

 Example: I want my skirt to start at my waist and end just below my knees.
 With a plastic tape measure I measure from my waist, down the outside of my hip, to just below my knees.
 This measure is 25”.
-My waist to hem length is 25+2” hem = 27”.
+My total skirt length is 27” (25” + a 2” hem).

-Mark this measure on fabric starting at the end of the waist circumference, shown in the image as solid red line.
+Mark this measure on the fabric starting at the end of the waist, shown in the image as solid red line.
 Pin a long length of ribbon to the top corner edge of the fabric.
-Measure out your waist to hem length and tie the other end to a pencil.
-Use it as a compass to draw the curve of the skirt hem, shown in the image as dotted red line.
+Measure out your waist measure PLUS your waist to hem measure and tie the other end to a pencil.
+Use it as a compass to draw the hemline curve, shown in the image as dotted red line.

-The Math: The waist circumference figures out how wide the waist has to be to fit over your hips.
-The math for the waist length is (hip measurement-(hip measurement*.10))/3.14/2.
+The Math: This chart calculates how wide the waist opening has to be to fit over your hips.
+The math for the waist measure is (hip measurement-(hip measurement*.10))/3.14/2.
 The .10 is to counter some the bias stretch resulting from a circular cut.
 The rest of the stretch is taken up by the 1/2” seam allowances.

 An inset pocket is easily sewn into the seam allowance before the side seams are sewn.

 1. Click here for my free pocket pattern.
-Cut two pocket pieces out of your fabric.
+Cut two pocket pieces out of your fabric to make one pocket.

 2. Mark and notch the side of your skirt 7” - 8” from the waist.
 Be sure to notch both sides at once.